C1 esterase inhibitor

 Atkinson JP, Liszewski MK, Java A, Kulkarni HS.
 Complement and complement disorders.
 In: Rich RR, Fleisher TA, Schroeder HW, Weyand CM, Corry DB, Puck JM, eds.
 Clinical Immunology: Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier; 2023:chap 40.

 Cicardi M, Aberer W, Banerji A, et al. Classification, diagnosis, and approach to treatment for angioedema: consensus report from the Hereditary Angioedema International Working Group.
 Allergy.
 2014;69(5):602-616.
 PMID: 24673465

-Leslie TA, Greaves MW.
+Leslie TA.
 Hereditary angioedema.
-In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
+In: Lebwohl MG, Heymann WR, Coulson IH, Murrell DF, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:chap 101.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 101.

 Zanichelli A, Azin GM, Wu MA, et al. Diagnosis, course, and management of angioedema in patients with acquired C1-inhibitor deficiency.
 J Allergy Clin Immunol Pract.
 2017;5(5):1307-1313.
 PMID: 28284781